 HOW TO CARE FOR ZINNIAS

-When Zinnia’s reach approx. three inches tall use garden shears to trim any leaves and think the plants so they are about 6-18 inches apart.
+When Zinnia’s reach approx. three inches tall use garden shears to trim any leaves and thin the plants so they are about 6-18 inches apart.

 Zinnia’s require minimal effort, and benefit from occasional watering and deadheading.

-At the height of the season fertilize your Zinnias every other week using a water soluble fertilizer.
+At the height of the season fertilize your Zinnias every other week using a water soluble fertilizer to keep them health and strong and blooming brightly.

 SAVING ZINNIA SEEDS